 - The programmer is not a total dick, e.g. like this :-)

-The actual algorithm is based on a principle called lazy evaluation.
-If you
+The actual algorithm is based on a principle I call lazy type inference.
+That

-don’t know about it, google it.
-That said, the typical entry point for static
+said, the typical entry point for static analysis is calling

 Now you need to understand what follows after